AlphaFold

 /sw/hprc/sw/bio/containers/alphafold/alphafold_2.3.2.sif

-The AlphaFold 2.3.2 database and newer versions are found in the following directory
+The AlphaFold 2.3.2 databases are found in the following directory

 If using the singularity image, you can either run alphafold using the following command while using the VNC portal app or from within your job script.